Stamp Duty Land Tax 3% surcharge ‘Replacement of only or main residence’ and the three-year rules

 Scenario 1: Single person returning to the UK

 I am a single person and returned to the UK from France in 2018.
-I used to live in my own house in London (my only residence at the time) which I sold five years ago.
+I used to live in my own house in London (my only residence at the time) which I sold in 2013.
 I then moved to France and lived in rented accommodation.
 I bought a small flat in Paris whilst I was in France to rent out, but never intended to live in it.
 That is now worth well over £40,000 and I am keeping it.
 I also inherited a one third share in a house in Cardiff from my father two years ago.
-I am paying £200,000 for a house I am buying in Southampton which I will live in as my only residence.
+I paid £200,000 for a house I bought in Southampton to live in as my only residence.
+I completed in June 2018 and paid the higher rates.

-Paragraph 3.20 of the HMRC Guidance Note of 16 March 2016 on "higher rates for purchases of additional residential properties" suggests that I have to pay the 3% surcharge on the whole price of the Southampton house, costing me another £6,000.
-It suggests the replacement of main residence exception does not apply because the sale of the London house was more than three years ago (and also because I had not lived in the London house at any time in the last three years).
+Paragraph 3.20 of the HMRC Guidance Note of 16 March 2016 on "higher rates for purchases of additional residential properties" suggests that I had to pay the 3% surcharge on the whole price of the Southampton house, costing me another £6,000.
+It suggests the replacement of main residence exception does not apply because the sale of the London house was more than three years before (and also because I had not lived in the London house at any time in the last three years).
 I also find the guidance on this issue as moved into the HMRC Manual confusing.

 Did I have to pay the surcharge?

 The inherited Cardiff property did not count against you because it has been inherited in the last three years and you have less than a 50% share in it.